Decorate The Cookies As Desired

 • Cream Cheese (softened): Helps to thicken the frosting; adds a mild smooth flavor.

-• Powdered Sugar: Helps to create a smooth consistency; adds sweetness; the preferred sugar in baked goods, although some people will use confectioners’ sugar.
+• Powdered Sugar helps to create a smooth consistency and adds sweetness.
+It is the preferred sugar in baked goods, although some people will use confectioners’ sugar.

 • Vanilla Extract: Adds and enhances the flavors of the butter, powdered sugar, and cream cheese.

 • Sprinkles (color of choice): Little bits of chocolate-flavored candies, typically made with white chocolate that doesn’t melt.
 Sold in a variety of colors.
-Adds a fun flare to the Sugar Cookies without using food coloring that can’t be beaten!
+It adds a fun flare to the sugar cookies without using food coloring that can’t be beaten!

 Instructions – Frosted Sugar Cookies